SC committee votes to remove seven books statewide

 That said, several speakers, including me, pointed out apparent inconsistencies in this criteria.
 1984, for example, contains what I would consider several relatively explicit lines of sexual content (as defined by the broad definition of the regulation).
 While I did not argue 1984 should be removed (and don’t believe it should), I did argue that it was inconsistent to consider only the sexual content in the non- “classic” works.

 In response to this line of thinking, Cathcart argued repeatedly that sexual content had to be described more explicitly (in the case of the “classics”), using the metaphor of a movie’s “camera focus” at one point.
 It is still not really clear where the line is, though.
 In the case of CRANK, the included excerpts (which match excerpts on the Moms for Liberty- affiliated BooksLooks website) seem to closely match the level of description found in 1984.
 (Content warning in both cases: discussion of sexual assault.)
-The same is arguably true even of racier texts, like A Court of Frost and Starlight, based on the passages highlighted by committee staff.
+This is also true of Colleen Hoover’s Ugly Love, and arguably true even of racier texts, like A Court of Wings and Ruin, based on the passages highlighted by committee staff.

 Addressing the consideration of A Court of Wings and Ruin, one speaker emphasized that “the main character opposes tyranny and the control the court has over information.”
 She continued, “You are jousting against windmills and there are real dragons out there,” citing problems in retaining teachers and other issues facing the state education system.